10pow6/dota_inhouse_balancer/README.md

 4. **Multiple Events**: Save different output files for tournament records

-## License

-This tool is provided as-is for personal and community use.

 ## Contributing

 Feel free to suggest improvements or report issues!